 - 1 x 400g tin of chopped tomatoes

 After 5 minutes of pressure cooking, the pasta ends up well coated but not swimming in sauce.

 I’ve been making tomato chorizo pasta for over a decade, although only recently in an Instant Pot, and the combination of sweet onions, salty olives and earthy chorizo never gets old.
 If I can get hold of a raw chorizo sausage I’ll use that but any kind will do.
 I cut it up small and use it sparingly so feel free to use more if you’re a fan.
 As with Tuna, Cavolo Nero and Tomato Pasta this sauce works well with wholewheat pasta.

-I generally get 2 dinner portions and 2 lunch portions out of this recipe.
+I generally get two dinner portions and two lunch portions out of this recipe.

 Any shape of pasta will work but I love casarecce as it withstands vigorous stirring without breaking up.

 My current favourite chorizo is Unearthed Spanish Smoked Cooking Chorizo from Ocado.

 Cook with Manali's Instant Pot Creamy Tomato Basil Pasta.
 This is a different recipe altogether but Manali provided the ratio of ingredients for the Instant Pot.